jwinnfeild2517/invoice-tracker/README.md

 * Users can view the total amount due for an invoice

-* User should be able to filter invoices by status, and sort by amount due, date created, and last updated
+* User should be able to filter invoices by status, and sort by amount due, date created, last updated

 * ...